Pomax/reddit-image-catch-up/README.md

 1. `package.json`
 2. `config.json`
-3. a file like `config.json`, but not called that.
+3. any file structured like `config.json`, loaded via the `-c` flag

 ### 1. Using package.json for your configuration